Staffing Agency for Trucking Jobs; Temp Truckers, Truck Drivers

 - Each new trucking company for which you work has its own policies and procedures -- and you must abide by the right one at all times.

 - Potentially, there is short notice on going to work.
 If you think that you won't go into work the next day, be prepared for that to change.

 - Trucking companies that rely on a staffing agency to get them drivers may not advertise their jobs accurately.
 Be prepared for "bait and switch" tactics (or perhaps a lack of detail) regarding requirements of a job (about which the staffing firm may know nothing).

 - As a "temp driver", you may feel as though you don't "belong" anywhere.
 If feeling like a "team player" or "team member" is important to you, then being a temp driver may not be for you.

 Some Detail and Conclusion

-No matter which trucking company Mike is assigned to work for, as long as he is an employee of the staffing agency, he takes employment issues back to the agency.
+No matter which trucking company Mike was assigned to work for, as long as he was an employee of the staffing agency, he took employment issues back to the agency.

 Overall, Mike has enjoyed working with the staffing agency and says that truckers who are willing to flex should consider it as an option when looking for local and even regional truck driving jobs.

 from Staffing Agency for Trucking Jobs; Temp Truckers, Truck Drivers to our Truck Driving Jobs page